The world's best airline experience, from Singapore to New York.

 I arrived at the lounge and was approached by an attendant.
 "May I escort you to The Private Room?" she asked.

-Finally, after 10 miles of secret passageways and being escorted by 3000 people, I arrived at The Private Room.
+Finally, after walking about 10 miles and having my documents inspected by 8000 people, I arrived at The Private Room.

 Entering the confines of The Private Room, the staff greeted me by name.
 It’s like they all already knew me before even meeting me.